Parent Pay Parent Pay Search this website Open Mobile menu

 • Understand the four different parts of any computer system

-• Understand how to write a basic algorithm
+• Understand how to write an algorithm involving sequence and selection

-• Understand how to annotate basic Python code
+• Understand how to identify features of Python code

-• Understand how to write basic Python code
+• Understand how to write Python code to output and receive input

 Data Representation in Binary

-• Understand the features of the different number systems
+• Understand the features of the denary/decimal and binary number systems

 • Understand why computers use the binary number system

-• Understand how to convert denary whole numbers to binary numbers and vice versa
+• Understand how to convert denary/decimal whole numbers to binary numbers

 • Understand how to add two binary integers together and explain overflow errors which may occur